-You can organize video conferences for up to 30 people on Google Meet or stream and record a webinar for a larger audience via your YouTube channel.
-All the analytics and marketing features you get are those that are built into YouTube.
+You can organize video conferences for up to 30 people on Google Hangouts Meet, or stream and record a webinar for a larger audience via your YouTube channel.
+All the analytics and marketing features you get, are those that are built into YouTube.

 - A good starting point for small companies with tight budgets